 The TSR includes the Federal Trade Commission’s version of Do Not Call rules and restrictions on the use of prerecorded message calls.
 However, unlike the TCPA, the TSR imposes various requirements for inbound and outbound calls, including disclosure and upsell requirements.
 Various aspects of the TSR apply to those that provide “substantial assistance” or support to telemarketers.
 Thus, marketers must understand that possessing actual knowledge or consciously avoiding such knowledge is risky proposition.

-We also provide advice on changes in laws, regulations and policies and on how those changes may affect our clients’ business interests.
-The firm advises call centers, advertisers, agencies, lead generators and aggregators with respect to all facets of the telecommunications and media industries.
+We also provide advice on changes in laws, regulations and policies and on how those changes may affect our clients' business interests.
+The firm advises call centers, advertisers, agencies, lead generators, aggregators and platform providers with respect to all facets of the telecommunications and media industries.
 We frequently counsel clients that are engaged in contract negotiations, including pay-per-call, call center, call transfer, lead generation and customer acquisition agreements.
 Data use obligations and restrictions, as well as risk-shifting provisions contained within third-party vendor contracts should be reviewed by experienced telemarketing compliance counsel as they are often requested in conjunction with a regulatory investigation.